-And, as Baby Boomers shift their attention to a professional “third act” and modify their schedules at their existing workplace, they and their tech-immersed Millennial counterparts discover logical and often soul-renewing reasons to blend their professional and personal life via remote work.
+Additionally, as Baby Boomers focus on their professional “third act” and change their work patterns at their current employers, they and their tech-savvy Millennial counterparts find rational and frequently soul-renewing reasons to combine their work and personal lives through remote work.

 Localism and Community

 As a society we often forget there wasn’t much need for clocks or watches before factories.
 In our pre-industrial, home-based agrarian society, people really did wake up when the rooster crowed, because they grew their own food and that usually included chickens.

 Pre-electricity people didn’t always go to bed at some arbitrary “time.”
 They went to bed soon after dark to save money on candles and to be physically and mentally prepared for the next day.

 Manufactured goods and centralized factories and their business offices made clocks and watches necessary, because everyone needed to know when to show up at the same time for their work.
 This forever changed how humans think about time.

 But, even more profoundly, factory and office work took people away from their homes, families and neighbors.
 Families were split up.
 Women eventually followed their husbands to the factories and offices, just not the same ones.

 And, instead of learning and contributing, the youngest and oldest family members began to be displaced into their own forms of professional “day care.”
 Neighbors became strangers.
 We all started buying our food and goods from strangers.
 Many family members became strangers